 Pupils should achieve Grade 7 or above in Computer Science and/or Grade 7 or above in Mathematics.

-Students will be expected to work hard, attend all lessons in time, be dedicated and be able to practice outside of lesson.
-It would be useful for students to read weekly magazines and online publications in and around the technological world today keeping up to date with latest advances.
+Students will be expected to work hard, attend all lessons on time, be dedicated and be able to practice outside of lessons.
+It is advantageous for students to read weekly magazines and online publications in and around the technological world to keep up to date with latest advances.

-This course is natural progression from GCSE computing.
-Students will develop, general problem solving skills, algorithmic and mathematical reasoning, scientific and engineering-based thinking.
+This course is a natural progression from GCSE Computer Science.
+Students will develop general problem-solving skills, algorithmic and mathematical reasoning, and scientific and engineering-based thinking.

 Component 1: Computer systems